 - After 5 minutes the toe/toe’s will be numb and either a portion of the nail or the whole nail will be removed.
 The anaesthetic makes the procedure pain free.

 - A chemical (phenol) will be applied to destroy the exposed nail bed so the part of the removed nail never grows back again (95% success).

 - The toe is then dressed with a large bandage.

 - After the procedure you are required to rest and take pain relief (if required).

 - This procedure takes around one hour.
 You can walk normally afterwards but are required to bring flip flops, and cannot drive for 24 hours.
 The wound takes between 6-10 weeks to heal.

 How painful is it afterwards?

-Most patients do not need pain relief medication following this procedure however some patients may experience mild symptoms.
-If the toe is painful it is advisable to take over the counter pain relief such as Paracetamol and nothing which contains anti-coagulant medication such as Asprin.
+Most patients do not need pain relief medication following this procedure, however some patients may experience mild symptoms.
+If the toe is painful it is advisable to take over-the -counter pain relief such as Paracetamol.
+Do not take anything which contains anti-coagulant medication such as Aspirin.

 Are there any risks involved?

 This procedure is considered a safe and effective way to treat in growing toe nails.
 Like any procedure there are minor risks involved which your podiatrist will discuss with you during the assessment and when gaining formal consent prior to booking this procedure.